 Scammers Lurk On the Streets of Italy

 Italy is a wonderful place but it is not safe from scammers.
 They are constantly on the prowl for tourists looking to exchange money.
 These scammers are professionals.
 They will entice you with unbelievable rates.
 Don’t give it a second thought.
 You might end up with fake money.
 Some of these scammers are like magicians.
 They always have tricks up their sleeves.
 Keep in mind that dealing with these scammers is against the law.
 You wouldn’t want to be arrested during your vacation.

 Use the ATM for your Cash Needs

-Perhaps a better way of getting a favourable deal with your hard-earned dollar is by dealing with the Automated Teller Machine or ATM.
+Perhaps a better way of getting a favourable deal with your hard-earned dollar is by dealing with the Automated Teller Machine also called an ATM.
 Transacting via an ATM will be faster and can get you better rates than even a bank.

 Thinking About Using Travelers Checks?
 Don’t Bother!

 Using travelers checks will only make you lose precious vacation time in Italy.
 First the lines at the bank can be very long.
 Then, it will take more time for the cashier to process your TC which is considered “Jurassic” in this age of electronic money.
 Again, just deal with the ATM.

 Forget About Exchanging Dollars for Euros Back Home

 You may be surprised to know that exchanging for Euros in the United States will result in a more unfavourable rate.
 It is still better to transact with the local banks in Italy.
 Don’t worry about not having Euros in your pocket upon arriving in Italy.
 The airport has ATM machines that you can use to exchange your dollars.
 Is you are travelling to Rome for instance, wait till you get to the city and use the currency exchange rate at the time to get your cash from the cash machine.

 Credit And Debits Cards